History of Social Dance

 The Many Dance Forms of the Nineteenth Century

-The English Country Dance remained popular throughout the first half of the nineteenth century.
-In addition to the waltz, there were many other dances of the times including:
+During the early part of the nineteenth century, group dances remained extremely popular.
+The English Country Dance grew more popular throughout the first half of the nineteenth century.
+In addition to the Waltz, there were many other popular dances of the period, including:

-• Scottish Reel
+• Scottish Reel and the Quadrille

 • Polka